-Join food historian Dr Lauren Samuelsson, comedian Jennifer Wong, and nutrition expert Professor Clare Collins for an entertaining, nostalgic, and insightful exploration of Australia’s culinary heritage, moderated by National Explainer editor Felicity Lewis.
+Join food historian Dr Lauren Samuelsson, comedian Jennifer Wong, nutrition expert Professor Clare Collins, and Laureate Professor Clare Collins AO for an entertaining, nostalgic, and insightful exploration of Australia’s culinary heritage, moderated by National Explainer editor Felicity Lewis.

 Since 1933, The Australian Women’s Weekly has been instrumental in shaping Australia’s food culture through its popular recipes and cooking advice.
 This delicious discussion will reveal how these treasured cookbooks and magazine pages did more than just feed families—they defined our national palate, preserved cultural traditions, and reflected changing social dynamics.
 From Depression-era resourcefulness to the birthday cakes that marked countless celebrations, discover how modern Australia’s relationship with food tells a richer story about who we are and how we’ve evolved as a nation.